 I know what you are thinking; a postal museum cannot possibly be that interesting.
-But you are wrong.
+But you’re mistaken.

 Also, it has interactive displays that will keep you entertained.
-For instance, there’s a sorting table where you can sort mail just like the post office workers do.
+For instance, there’s a sorting table where you can sort mail like the post office workers.
 This helps you interact with how things were in the 18th Century before email and cellphone messages were born.

-You can also take a look at the first-class mail delivery truck and learn about its history.
+You can also learn about the first-class mail delivery truck’s history.
 The museum is located in a historic building, Meeting St, Charleston, and it is open from Monday to Saturday – plus admission is free.

-There are few places in the country that show off the very best and the very worst parts of American history, but Charleston is one of the best places to learn all about America, warts and all, from its inception.
-Whether it’s admiring the stunning architecture or learning the depths of mankind’s cruelty to one another, Charleston won’t disappoint.
+Few places in the country show off the very best and the very worst parts of American history, but Charleston is one of the best places to learn all about America, warts and all, from its inception.
+Whether admiring the stunning architecture or learning the depths of mankind’s cruelty to one another, Charleston won’t disappoint.
 There’s a reason we keep coming back here!

-Note: If you are looking for somewhere to stay in Charleston during your visit, no need to worry.
+Note: If you want somewhere to stay in Charleston during your visit, don’t worry.
 Check out our comprehensive guide on the best places to stay in and around the city.

 Are there more great museums in Charleston?